apache/nuttx/Documentation/platforms/xtensa/esp32/boards/esp32-devkitc/index.rst

 To test it, just run the following::

-  nsh> wdog -d /dev/watchdogx
+  nsh> wdog -i /dev/watchdogx

-Where x in the watchdog instance.
+Where x is the watchdog instance.

 wifinsh
 -------